CHCL to host Back to School Summer Fun Fest Aug. 6 - NewsBreak

 South Plains sunshine and showers

-LUBBOCK, Texas (KCBD) - This morning spotty rain showers again are sprinkled over the KCBD viewing area.
-A brief showers is possible at your location.
-A few showers may continue into the afternoon.
-These afternoon showers, which may include a thundershower or two, will favor the northwestern and northern viewing area.
+LUBBOCK, Texas (KCBD) - Spotty, mostly light, rain showers will continue over parts of the KCBD viewing area this afternoon.
+A shower is possible at your location.
+This evening the activity, which may include a thundershower or two, will favor the northwestern and northern viewing area.
+This afternoon otherwise will...

 lawfem.com